Saelyria/Braid/Documentation/UsingViewModels.md

 binder.onSection(.someSection)
     .bind(cellType: MyCell.self, models: models, mapToViewModelBy: modelToViewModel)
 ```

 The binder will then take care of setting the `viewModel` property of your cells automatically - no `onCellDequeue` call required.
+This mapping
+function is also stored by the binder to use later if the section's models are updated to map them to view models for the cells.
+The second
+method where you bind models also allows `model` instances to be given in various handlers like `onTapped` later in the chain, so is the
+more recommended of the two for cell binding for sections whose cells are used for representing data.